-- 1. The General Fee, which includes student-assessed fees and nonresident fees, is refundable in accordance with the following schedule when a student resigns from the Law Center after completing the registration process: - a. before classes begin, 90 percent; - b. during the first 17 days of classes (first seven days in summer session), 75 percent; - c. from the 18th through the 24th day of classes (eighth day through the 12th day in summer session), 50 percent; - d. from the 25th day of classes (13th day in summer session) to the end of the semester, none. - 2.
-Student insurance, parking fees, breakage fees, late registration fees, student ID fees, and the technology fee are non-refundable. - Military Servce: Students being activated or mobilized for military duty have the opportunity to withdraw without academic prejudice or financial obligations.
+- 1. The General Fee, which includes student-assessed fees and nonresident fees, is refundable in accordance with the following schedule when a student resigns from the Law Center after completing the registration process: - a. up to the 14th day of class (7th day in summer session) 100 percent; - b. from the 15th day of class (8th day in summer session) none. - c.
+SULC does not assess student health insurance fees. - 2.
+Parking fees, breakage fees, late registration fees, student ID fees, and the technology fee are non-refundable. - 3.
+Military Service: Students being activated or mobilized for military duty have the opportunity to withdraw without academic prejudice or financial obligations.
 Students unable to complete sufficient or satisfactory coursework to earn academic credit may withdraw in writing from coursework with a full refund of tuition and mandatory fees.